Coronary artery disease

-CAD is primarily due to atherosclerosis, an inflammatory process that leads to atheroma development and remodeling/stenosis of the coronary arteries.
-A stenosis of >50% of diameter or >75% cross-section diameter reduction can lead to angina.
+Coronary artery disease is primarily due to atherosclerosis, an inflammatory process that leads to atheroma development and remodeling/stenosis of the coronary arteries.
+Diameter stenosis of >50% or a cross-sectional area reduction of >75% can lead to angina.
 Thrombus formation after plaque disruption can lead to acute coronary syndrome 1,2.

 There are a variety of techniques to image coronary artery disease including both anatomical and functional modalities.
-Coronary angiography has been the mainstay for many years, but in certain patient groups is being replaced by non-invasive imaging such as coronary CT angiography (cCTA).
+Coronary angiography has been the mainstay for many years, but in certain patient groups, it is being replaced by non-invasive imaging such as coronary CT angiography (cCTA).

 There are several appropriate clinical indications for the performance of coronary CTA 8:

-acute chest pain in patients with a low-to-intermediate pretest probability of CAD
+acute chest pain in patients with a low-to-intermediate pretest probability of coronary artery disease

-In a post-hoc analysis of prospective acquired data, a cutoff value > -70 HU of the perivascular fat attenuation index (FAI) around the proximal right coronary artery was found to be predictive of increased all-cause mortality 10.
+In a post hoc analysis of prospectively acquired data, a cutoff value > -70 HU of the perivascular fat attenuation index (FAI) around the proximal right coronary artery was found to be predictive of increased all-cause mortality 10.

 The recently proposed SCCT grading scale for stenosis severity assesses the degree of luminal diameter stenosis 6: